-- Develop employability skills - Experience the world of work through work placement - Be aware of and effectively apply for options post 16 - Be given direct access to employers and training providers Complete a session of impartial advice and guidance - Have access to two providers of vocational and technical qualifications - Have meaningful employer encounters
+- developing employability skills - experiencing the world of work through work placement - being aware of and effectively applying for options post-16 - being given direct access to employers and training providers.
+Completing a session of impartial advice and guidance - having access to two providers of vocational and technical qualifications - having meaningful employer encounters.